Users and roles are stored in a single location. The single-storage users sources are:

 When Ignition is installed for the first time, an internal User Source named 'default' is created.
 You can manage the default User Source by navigating to the Config > Security > Users, Roles section of the Gateway.

-The manage users link next to the 'default' user source allows you to add new users, modify roles and passwords for existing users, remove users, and add/remove roles from the user source.
+The manage users option under the 'default' user source More dropdown allows you to add new users, modify roles and passwords for existing users, remove users, and add/remove roles from the user source.

 When you open the 'default' user source for the first time, you will see the first user that was created at installation.
 This is the administrator account that has full privileges.
 If this user source has been modified before, a list of existing users is displayed.